Lisalin5813010/Calculator-Django/mycalculator/doc/readme.md

 ----------------------------------------------------------------------

 ## Goal
-This project is a simple application that contains a table, a chart dashboard and a todolist app based on django framework.
+This project is a simple application that contains a table, a chart dashboard and a todolist app based on Django framework.

 ----------------------------------------------------------------------

 ## Implementation

- This application contains a registration system, in order to use the following functionalities, user must register or login at first.
+ This application contains a registration system, in order to use the following functionalities, the user must register or log at first.
  </br>
  _user: lisa_
  </br>